 One colleague describes the publisher by saying ” but the most entertaining thing about their journal is all the papers about endosymbiotic actinidic archeal bacteria.
 They’re responsible for climate change, intelligence, the shape of galaxies, Ayurveda and so forth.”

-Looking at the journals’ editorial boards, one sees chiefly non-North American names and affiliations, and some editorial boards includes just names without any affiliations.
+Looking at the journals’ editorial boards, one sees chiefly non-North American names and affiliations, and some editorial boards include just names without any affiliations.
 At least one journal, Higher Education of Nature Science, lists no editorial board.

 The site has an unprofessional and corrupt article processing charge structure.
 It states,